Sergio0694/NeuralNetwork.NET/README.md

 // Train the network using Adadelta and 0.5 dropout probability TrainingSessionResult result = NetworkManager.TrainNetwork(network,
     dataset,                                // The ITrainingDataset instance
-    TrainingAlgorithms.Adadelta(),          // The training algorithm to use 60,                                     // The expected number of training epochs to run 0.5f,                                   // Dropout probability
+    TrainingAlgorithms.AdaDelta(),          // The training algorithm to use 60,                                     // The expected number of training epochs to run 0.5f,                                   // Dropout probability
     new Progress<BatchProgress>(p => ...),  // Optional training epoch progress callback